 Distribution

-Masai giraffe lives all over Africa, however, losing habitats and forests, they are mostly found only in Savannah of Kenya, Ethiopia, Somalia, and Tanzania.
+Masai giraffe lives all over Africa, however, losing habitats and forests, they are mostly found only in Savannah Kenya, Ethiopia, Somalia, and Tanzania.

 Description

-The size of male and female is not the same.
-Male is larger than the female in weight, height, and size.
+The Masai giraffe is the largest-bodied giraffe species, known as the longest land animal on earth.
+Masai giraffes can be distinguished from reticulated giraffes because they have stained spots instead of pigmented spots in the polygonal liver of the whole body.
+The size of males and females is not the same.
+The male is larger than the female in weight, height, and size.
 Male Masai giraffe grows up to 19 feet (5.5 meters) and females to 16 feet (4.8 meters) high.

-The weight of males is 2475 – 4275 pounds (1100 – 1900 kilograms) and whereas the female is 1575 – 2700 pounds (700 – 1200 kg).
-The tongue of the Masai giraffe is very long in order that they can pull the tree and eat its leave at a longer distance.
+The weight of males is 2475 – 4275 pounds (1100 – 1900 kilograms) whereas the female is 1575 – 2700 pounds (700 – 1200 kg).
+The tongue of the Masai giraffe is very long in order that they can pull the tree and eat its leaves at a longer distance.

-For this similar oof the body coat, people called the giraffe a “camel-leopard” because they believed that it was a combination of the leopard, though they are a notorious enemy for the giraffe.
+Masai Giraffe has a small hump on its back and has a spotted pattern similar to that of a leopard.
+Of this similar of body coat, people called the giraffe a “camel-leopard” because they believed that it was a combination of the leopard, though they are a notorious enemy of the giraffe.

 Masai giraffe’s tongue is 18 inches in length and their lips are long and sticky.
 Masai giraffes can sprint up to 35 miles per hour, though it’s not enough to supersede faster predators like a cheetah.
+The female is more beautiful than the male.
+A female Masai giraffe has thick head hair, however, a male Masai giraffe is bald on top.

+Both male and female Masai giraffes have skin-covered horns called ossicones.
 Masai Giraffes have the usual long legs and a long neck with special valves used to control the flow of blood to the whole body.
+The eyes of the giraffe are the size of golf balls and can look for a long.
+The feet of the Masai giraffe are the size of a dinner plate, around 12 inches in diameter.

 Behavior

+Masai giraffe is a calm, cool, and timid mammal.
+In most cases, they are not aggressive.
+The only aggression they show is when they are feared or fight with another giraffe in order to keep control over the territory.
 Masai giraffe does not sleep most of the time.
 They only need 5 – 30 minutes of sleep every day.
 Sometimes they have some naps, that last only a minute or two at a time in the jungle.

-Most of the time the Masai Giraffes take rest stand on foot, however, they also lie down with their head resting on their rump sometimes.
+The Masai Giraffes can moo, hiss, roar, and whistle to express their emotion and communicate in need.
+They are social mammals.
+Most of the time the Masai Giraffes take a rest stand on foot, however, they also lie down with their head resting on their rump sometimes.

 Characteristics of Masai Giraffe

+The head of a female Masai giraffe is thicker, but the male Masai giraffe stays on top.
+Both male and female.
 Masai giraffes have wrinkled horns on the skin Ossicons called Masai giraffe’s head is used with a common long leg and a long neck special valve used to control blood flow.

+The Masai giraffes coat is iridescent in irregular star-shaped patches and the calf is below the knee.
 Like all giraffes, coat stains act like human fingerprints, no two patterns are the same, and they can be used to identify a person.

 Body Coats

+In fact, different coat patterns in every species distinguish each subspecies primarily from one another.
+Masai giraffe coat is covered in irregular star-shaped patches and is buff-colored below the knee.
 As with all giraffes, the spots on the coating act like human fingerprints, no two patterns are the same and they can be used to identify an individual.

 The pattern of the Masai giraffes looks like oak leaves, a traditional Kenyan pattern.